lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 opportunities for improvisation, joy, or experimentation—we open the door to playfulness.
-Folding laundry can become a game of precision or beauty, the kitchen a stage for culinary artistry, conversations an orchestra of connection and discovery, or perhaps even the commute can turn into moments for practicing deep observation, noticing the colors of the leaves, the shapes of the clouds, or the rhythms of our movement.
+Folding laundry can become a game of precision or beauty, the kitchen a stage for culinary artistry, conversations an orchestra of connection and discovery, or perhaps even our commute can turn into moments for practicing deep observation, noticing the colors of the leaves, the shapes of the clouds, or the rhythms of our movement.